coreruleset/documentation/content/configuring/false_positives_tuning.md

 ```

 {{% notice tip %}}
 It's possible to write a conditional rule exclusion that tests something other than just the request URI.
-Conditions can be built which test the source IP address, HTTP request method, HTTP headers, and even the day of the week.
+Conditions can be built which test, for example, the source IP address, HTTP request method, HTTP headers, and even the day of the week.
 {{% /notice %}}

 #### Rule Exclusion Packages